aaronwilsondev/ecom-w-admin/README.md

 ## Edit Product Page

-Edit products page with multiple editable attributes for each item including image upload. all images are uploaded to an AWS s3 database for storage, the image input gets filled with aws path once item is selcted for upload.
+Edit products page with multiple editable attributes for each item including image upload. all images are uploaded to an AWS s3 database for storage, the image input gets filled with aws path once item is selected for upload.

 <img src="MDImages/productedit1.jpg" width="600">
 <img src="MDImages/productedit2.jpg" width="600">